abhiver222/SWIM-Distributed-Group-Membership/readme.md

 needs to reconstruct its membership list" or 'n' to create a new group.

 The protocol assumes that the cluster will have atleast 4 machines.
-If you are running it in a different environment, change the INTRODUCES in membership.go to your introducers ip, then pull to the other machines.
+If you are running it in a different environment, change the INTRODUCER in membership.go to your introducers ip, then pull to the other machines.

 The repo consists of a writeup which describes out protocol and how it scales with increasing machines.